pdfjs-express/pdfjs-express-react-sample/README.md

-# WebViewer - React sample
+# PDF.js Express - React sample

-[WebViewer](https://www.pdftron.com/webviewer) is a powerful JavaScript-based PDF Library that's part of the [PDFTron PDF SDK](https://www.pdftron.com).
+[PDF.js Express](https://pdfjs.express/) is a powerful JavaScript-based PDF Library that leverages PDF.js and adds additional features such as annotations, form support, and digitial signatures.
 It provides a slick out-of-the-box responsive UI that interacts with the core library to view, annotate and manipulate PDFs that can be embedded into any web project.

 ![WebViewer UI](https://www.pdftron.com/downloads/pl/webviewer-ui.png)